eclab/grains/info/ModularMIDIConventionsForDevelopers.md

 #### MIDI Mode 4

 MIDI Mode 4 (OMNI OFF, MONO ON) is a special and relatively obscure mode which, as it so happens, is also a very good match for external input to Modular MIDI.
-MIDI Mode 4 largely exists on guitar controllers and the like.
+MIDI Mode 4 largely exists on guitar controllers, and so it is sometimes known as "Guitar Mode".

 In MIDI Mode 4, you can instruct an instrument to listen to a range of channels N ...
-N + M, and treat each one as a separate voice.
+N + M - 1, and treat each one as a separate voice.
 If a note arrives on a channel in the range, it immediately replaces any note currently on that channel: thus at most one note can be playing on a given channel at a time.
-Furthermore there is a "Global Channel" (channel N - 1, or channel 16 if N = 1), and any data which arrives on that channel is immediately rebroadcasted in parallel to all channels N ...
-N + M.

 If this sounds suspiciously like MPE, it should!
 But unlike MPE, which has elaborate rules, MIDI Mode 4 is very simple: the above is about all there is to it.
 MIDI Mode 4 is set up for the range N ...
-N + M by sending two specific CC messages to channel N.
+N + M - 1 by sending two specific CC messages to channel N.

 A distributor module can respond to MIDI Mode 4 straightforwardly:

-- When the appropriate setup request CCs arrive, the distributor assigns channel N-1 to be the "Global Channel" which is automatically rerouted to channels N ...
-N+M.  Otherwise, channels N ...
-N+M are unchanged.

-- There can be multiple ranges, and they can accidentally overlap.
-To disambiguate, we suggest: if a request arrives to set up N ...
-N + M, and in this range there was already a "Global Channel" X, its special Global Channel status is revoked.

 - CC messages 124 ...
 127 ought not be passed through to the per-THRU channel sockets.
 However as they also imply an ALL NOTES OFF, then perhaps an ALL NOTES OFF could be passed on instead.

-- The distributor might keep track, for non-Global channels declared as MIDI Mode 4, of which notes are outstanding.
+- The distributor might keep track, for channels declared as MIDI Mode 4, of which notes are outstanding.
 When a new note arrives, the distributor could send a NOTE OFF to the appropriate channel THRU to guarantee that the old note has been removed.

 ### Distributor MPE Suggestions